 - Lights diagnostics: Red flashing light tells you it's a battery problem, a full red light means it's a main body fault.

 Note: While we usually buy products in-store as a consumer would before testing, this time we used a review model for our first look ahead of its release.
-We'll buy another model once we conduct a full comparative test of stick vacuums later this year.
+Since then, we've conducted a full comparative review of stick vacuums including the Dyson V10 and Dyson V8 plus other models from LG, Electrolux, Bosch and more.